gs-gs/pyx-identity-resolver/README.md

 docker compose up -d;
 ```

-For more detailed setup and configuration options, refer to the [Quick Start Guide](./app/README.md).
+For more detailed setup and configuration options, refer to the [documentation site](https://pyx-industries.github.io/pyx-identity-resolver/).

 ## Contributing